-- 1. Evidentiary Standard Responsibility will be determined by a preponderance of evidence standard, or one in which it is more likely than not that a sexual misconduct occurred.
-Safeguards In cases involving alleged sexual misconduct, both the complainant and the respondent: - a.
-Are entitled to the same opportunities to have an adviser present during a campus disciplinary proceeding or related meeting. - b.
+- Evidentiary Standard Responsibility will be determined by a preponderance of evidence standard, or one in which it is more likely than not that a sexual misconduct occurred.
+Safeguards In cases involving alleged sexual misconduct, both the reporting party and the accused party: - a. are entitled to the same opportunities to have an adviser present during a campus disciplinary proceeding or related meeting - b.
 Shall be informed simultaneously of the outcome of the proceeding, in writing. - c.
-Will have an equal opportunity to present relevant witnesses and other evidence.
+Will have an equal opportunity to present relevant witnesses and other evidence. - d.
+In a timely manner, will be made aware of any information to be used during the disciplinary hearing. - e.
+Are entitled to a prompt and equitable investigation and resolution or outcome. - f.
+Are entitled to a disciplinary process conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

-- d.
-Will be afforded similar and timely access to any information to be used during the disciplinary hearing. - e.
-Are entitled to a prompt, fair, and impartial investigation and resolution. - f.
-Are entitled to a disciplinary process conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability. - 2.
-Possible Outcomes Possible outcomes include the range of disciplinary sanctions and outcomes listed within the Code of Student Character and Conduct in the Student Handbook.
-Mediation is not an appropriate process for cases involving sexual misconduct and will not be an option for such cases. - 3.
-Time Frame As with any disciplinary case under the Code of Student Character and Conduct, the University will provide for prompt and equitable resolution of the complaints, utilizing the timeframes as listed in the Code of Student Character and Conduct procedures in the Student Handbook.
-Except in extraordinary circumstances, the University will conclude its investigation and conduct process within sixty (60) calendar days following receipt of a complaint. - 4.
-Appeal Process An appeal process, as explained in the Code of Student Character and Conduct in the Student Handbook, is available to both parties.
+- Possible Outcomes Possible outcomes include the range of disciplinary sanctions and outcomes listed within the Code of Student Character and Conduct in the Student Handbook. - Time Frame -As with any disciplinary case under the Code of Student Character and Conduct, the University will provide for prompt and equitable resolution of the complaints, utilizing the timeframes as listed in the Code of Student Character and Conduct procedures in the Student Handbook. - Appeal Process An appeal process, as explained in the Code of Student Character and Conduct in the Student Handbook, is available to both parties.